 What is a deficiency?
 Since the sale price is “short” of the full debt amount in a short sale, the difference between the total debt and the sale price is the “deficiency.”

 Example.
-Say you are approved by your lender to sell your property for $200,000, but you owe them $250,000.
+Say you are approved by your lender to sell your property for $200,000, but you owe $250,000.
 The deficiency is $50,000.
 In many states, the lender can seek a personal judgment against you after the short sale to recover the deficiency amount.

 Anti-deficiency laws.
 While many states have enacted legislation that prohibits a deficiency judgment following a foreclosure, most states do not have a corresponding law that would prevent a deficiency judgment following a short sale.
-California is an example of a state that does have specific legislation prohibiting a deficiency judgment following a short sale, however most states have no such prohibition.
+California is an example of a state that does have specific legislation prohibiting a deficiency judgment following a short sale, but most states have no such prohibition.
 (To find out the law in your state, visit our Deficiency After Foreclosure area.
 You can find articles on deficiencies after foreclosure, short sale, and deeds in lieu in all 50 states.)

 How to avoid a deficiency with a short sale.
 To ensure that the lender cannot obtain a deficiency judgment against you following a short sale, the short sale agreement must expressly state that the transaction is in full satisfaction of the debt and that the lender waives its right to the deficiency.
+(You might have face a tax liability for the forgiven debt, though.)

 Learn more about how to avoid a deficiency judgment following a short sale.

-If you are unable to sell your home through a short sale, another option to avoid foreclosure is a deed in lieu of foreclosure.
+Another option to avoid foreclosure is a deed in lieu of foreclosure.
 A deed in lieu of foreclosure is a transaction where the homeowner voluntarily transfers title to the property to the lender in exchange for a release from the mortgage obligation.
 (Learn more about deeds in lieu of foreclosure.)

 Listing the property for sale.
 The lender might require that you try to sell your home before it will consider accepting a deed in lieu, and require a copy of the listing agreement as proof that this has been done.